Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 Chlorpromazine should generally not be used in pediatric patients under 6 months of age except where potentially lifesaving.
 It should not be used in conditions for which specific pediatric dosages have not been established.

 Select route of administration according to severity of patient’s condition and increase dosage gradually as required.
-IM: 1/4 mg/lb body weight q6-8h, prn.
+Intramuscular: 1/4 mg/lb body weight q6 to 8h, prn.

 As with outpatients, start with low doses and increase dosage gradually.
-In severe behavior disorders, higher dosages (50-100 mg daily, and in older children, 200 mg daily or more) may be necessary.
+In severe behavior disorders, higher dosages (50 to 100 mg daily, and in older children, 200 mg daily or more) may be necessary.
 There is little evidence that behavior improvement in severely disturbed mentally retarded patients is further enhanced by doses beyond 500 mg per day.
-Maximum IM Dosage: Patients up to 5 years (or 50 lbs.), not over 40 mg/day;5-12 years (or 50-100 lbs.), not over 75 mg/day except in unmanageable cases.
+Maximum Intramuscular Dosage: Patients up to 5 years (or 50 lbs.), not over 40 mg/day; 5 to 12 years (or 50 to 100 lbs.), not over 75 mg/day except in unmanageable cases.

 Dosage and frequency of administration should be adjusted according to the severity of the symptoms and response of the patient.
 The duration of activity following intramuscular administration may last up to 12 hours.
 Subsequent doses may be given by the same route if necessary.
-IM: 1/4 mg/lb body weight q6-8h, prn.
-Maximum IM Dosage: Pediatric patients 6 months to 5 years (or 50 lbs.), not over 40 mg/day; 5-12 years (or 50-100 lbs.), not over 75 mg/day except in severe cases.
+Intramuscular: 1/4 mg/lb body weight q6 to 8h, prn.
+Maximum Intramuscular Dosage: Pediatric patients 6 months to 5 years (or 50 lbs.), not over 40 mg/day; 5 to 12 years (or 50 to 100 lbs.), not over 75 mg/day except in severe cases.

 Important Notes on Injection

 Inject slowly, deep into upper outer quadrant of buttock.